Pluvie/current/README.md

 those data structures in C. This, of course, does not come without limits, however our hope is that you'll find it as useful and enjoyable as we do.

-## Installation

-To install __Current__, use the provided Linux Bash script `bin/install`.
-It will compile the library and output the shared object `libcurrent.so` in the `lib` directory of the current path.
-The library has no dependencies, so it can be directly copied into your `/usr/lib` directory and linked using `gcc ... -lcurrent`.

 ## Features

-__Current__ will make possible to create maps, sets and vectors of generic types, and operate with these data structures as you are probably used from higher level languages.
+__Current__ will make possible to create maps, sets and vectors of generic types, and operate with these data structures in a way that will resemble what you are probably used from higher level languages.

 To be true to the C way, memory management of these objects is *manual*.
 However, they also come with an arena implementation, which will significantly help in managing the